Terry Peck: Falklands War

 On 21 May, he finally heard the news he had been waiting for.
 Isabel Short, a resident of Port San Carlos issued the cryptic message "We've just received a lot of friends" over the short wave radio.
 When the BBC confirmed the landing, Peck immediately set out to link up with British forces.
 Coming over the ridge at Port San Carlos, he saw long lines of British marching inland from the beachhead.
 He was grilled for three days by intelligence officers anxious to gather as much information as they could about the enemy.
 On the 2nd day he was approached by Major Roger Patton of the 3rd Battalion, The Parachute Regiment, with a request to act as a guide for his troops.
 Peck volunteered without hesitation and was attached to 3 Para's D patrol company.
 His first major contribution to the campaign was to organise local farmers and their vehicles to help overcome the severe lack of military transport.
 For 10 days, he joined patrols sent out at night to identify enemy numbers and tactical positions.
-It was hard dangerous work and at 43 he was twice the age of the soldiers he was guiding.

 Mount Longdon was attacked on 11 June 1982, it was intended to be a silent attack meaning that there was no artillery barrage to alert the defenders but the element of surprise was lost when one of the paras stepped on a mine.
 The Battle of Mount Longdon proved to be one of the bloodiest battles of the entire campaign but Terry advanced all the way with British forces.
 When a soldier was shot near him, he volunteered to carry the man back down the mountain.
 His account describes the action: